11 Incredible Benefits of Potatoes

 May Aid In Skin Care

-Vitamins C and B-complex, as well as minerals like potassium, magnesium, phosphorus, and zinc, may be good for the skin.
+Vitamins C and B-complex, as well as minerals like potassium, magnesium, phosphorus, and zinc, present in potatoes may be good for the skin.
 Apart from that, the pulp obtained from crushed raw potatoes, when mixed with honey, may work well in skin and face packs.
 This might even help with pimples and spots on the skin.
 Again, this pulp, if applied externally on burns, may provide quick relief and faster healing.
 Smashed potatoes and even water in which they have been washed may also be very good for softening rough skin, especially around the elbows.
-[10]
+[12]

 May Reduce Inflammation

 Potatoes may be very effective in reducing inflammation, both internal and external, according to a research paper.
 Since they are soft, easily digested, and may have a lot of vitamin C (a very good antioxidant that repairs tissue wear and tear), potassium, and vitamin B6, they may relieve any inflammation in the intestines and the digestive system.
 They might be a very good dietary element for those who have mouth ulcers as well.
 Therefore, people who suffer from arthritis and gout may use potatoes for their anti-inflammatory impact.
-However, this humble vegetable may cause weight gain, which exacerbates these conditions, and are commonly eaten with meat and other rich foods that make gout worse.
-Therefore, a fine balance must be struck.
 [13]

 May Lower Blood Pressure